-In the early twentieth century, as technology changed rapidly, the right expanded along with the technology and blocked efforts to eavesdrop, access financial records, and acquire personal health information.
-See William L. Prosser, Privacy, 48 Cal.
+In the early twentieth century, as technology changed rapidly and new means emerged to intrude into private communications, the right expanded along with the technology and blocked efforts to eavesdrop, access financial records, and acquire personal health information.
+SeeWilliam L. Prosser, Privacy, 48 Cal.
 L. Rev. 383, 389-92 (1960).
 The right can now be turned to meet the challenges of new technologies such as email correspondence and Internet broadcasting.
 See generally Ned Snow, A Copyright Conundrum: Protecting Email Privacy, 55 U. Kan.
 L. Rev. 501 (2007); Rosen, supra, at 1100-17.
 It can certainly protect spoken words and private thoughts.